By Doug Gritzmacher

 Real estate video production has come to by dominated by a singular style.
 Generally, there is a walkthrough, some aerial shots of the property, a little music, and perhaps some graphics with facts about the property and pricing.

-This fall we were sought out by a former advertising executive living in Fort Collins, Colorado, who thought there was a better way to make real estate videos.
+This fall our video production agency was sought out by a former advertising executive living in Fort Collins, Colorado, who thought there was a better way to make real estate videos.
 She thought that a crucial component is being left out of real estate videos — emotion.
 People, she thinks, when looking for homes are not just interested in the price and the facts, but the feel of the property and, especially, its surroundings.

 As a resident of southeastern Fort Collins, she has witnessed an explosion in homes in this part of the city.
 There are now several neighorhoods, all with their own distinct feel, character, and elements that make those neighborhoods unique.
 In one neighborhood, called Observatory Village, an actual observatory sits at the center of the neighborhood.